SeanBE/seanBE.github.io/content/post/deep-learning-aws.md

 3. Select one of the GPU instances: g2.2xlarge (1 GPU), g2.8xlarge (4 GPUs).

 4. Choose 'Request Spot Instances' if you want to save up to 90% on instance costs.
-Spot instances provide computer power at a much cheaper rate but they come with the risk of getting killed unexpectedly (depends on your max bid price).
+Spot instances provide computer power at a much cheaper rate but come with the risk of getting killed unexpectedly (depends on your max bid price).
 If you can't handle the interruptions and are willing to pay more, stick to the default on-demand instance.

 ## **Installing the prerequisites**